What is an SCTE standard?

 Can my company join the SCTE Standards Program?

 Any organization with direct or indirect interests in the broadband telecommunications industry are welcome to join the program

 Join the Program

 View all active Standards Member Organizations

 What are the benefits of joining the SCTE Standards Program?

-A wide range of benefits comes with joining the standards program.
-Members have the ability to provide input and expertise on new, developing, and existing standards.
-Members also stay ahead of the curve by participating in working groups constantly churning out standards for new technologies and best practices that cater to their corner of the market.
+A wide range of benefits comes with joining the Standards Program.
+Organization members have the ability to provide input and expertise on developing and existing standards.
+Members also stay ahead of the curve by participating in working groups constantly churning out standards for new technologies and operational practices that cater to their corner of the market.